Contact Us

 Quantum physics is the branch of physics that describes the behavior of very small objects, on the scale of atoms and subatomic particles.
 Things operate very differently on the quantum scale than they do at the scale that we interact with normally in our day-to-day life.
 There are some useful and amazing properties that arise in quantum physics that quantum technology takes advantage of.
 I’m only going to briefly share three of those properties here.

 To understand how quantum technology leverages quantum physics, we first need to understand the quantum bit.
 Quantum bits, or qubits, are the quantum version of classical bits.
-Just as classical bits are the basic unit of information that classical devices like your phone and your computer are built on, quantum bits are the basic unit of quantum information that quantum computers, quantum networks, and the quantum internet are and will be built on.
+Just as classical bits are the basic unit of information that classical devices like your phone and your computer are built on, quantum bits are the basic unit of quantum information that quantum computers, quantum networks, and the Quantum Internet are and will be built on.
 While classical bits and quantum bits are analogous in this way, they behave very differently.

 Blog gfx Quantum Secure Communication through Entanglement-Based Networks-3